straightupjac/shielded-resource/README.md

 * We offer a **quick-leave button** so users can easily navigate away from the page
   * _This was based on the user's key objective when accessing our website being speed, from user discussions with TK about the Choice Connect website from the Shore Centre_

-## design process  🎨
-##### This tool was built for CS 497, a class on Discrimination in Computing.
-Before we built this project, which is targeted at vulnerable user groups, we ensured to research the implications of our project on all stakeholders involved.
-Here were the steps of our design process:

 ## running our project 💻
 Getting started: